You may have some jewelry about which you would like more information. There are generally two areas of interest... market value

 list, and you can

-E-mail me HERE.
+E-mail me HERE

-Thank you for shopping at Morning Glory Antiques!
+Thank you for visiting Morning Glory Antiques!